19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Player Characters/Derived Statistics/Item Slots.md

 # Item Slot

-An item slot is used as the unit of abstraction of [Carry Weight](Carry%20Capacity.md) for the purpose of making managing inventory streamlined and enjoyable for gameplay.
+An item slot is used as the unit of abstraction of [[Carry Capacity\|Carry Weight]] for the purpose of making managing inventory streamlined and enjoyable for gameplay.

 An item slot is something that either
 	1. Weighs around 5 pounds **OR**